AruniMishra/aws/awsTutorial/AWS.md

       =40 / 2 KB
       = 20 eventually consistent read requests

+- A projection expression is a string that identifies the attributes you want.
+To retrieve a single attribute, specify its name.
+For multiple attributes, the names must be comma-separated.

 # VPC

 - default route limit per VPC is 200.